Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

     using Azure.AI.Language.Conversations;
     ```

-## Get a prediction from the Conversational Language model
+## Task 5: Get a prediction from the Conversational Language model

 Now you're ready to implement code that uses the SDK to get a prediction from your Conversational Language model.